tdwg/bdq/tg2/_build_review/templates/guide/bdqffdq/bdqffdq-header.md

 ![Diagram of Validation, ValidationMethod, and ValidationResponse with related classes](../guide/bdqffdq/bdqffdq_data_quality_needs_solutions_report_validation.svg "Validation concepts in the Needs, Solutions, and Reports levels.")

 The use of classes and properties in [bdqtest:](../../../dist/bdqtest.ttl) follow the guidance provided in this section.
-The`Data Quality Needs` (blue here) and `DataQualitySolutions` (green here) concepts in this diagram illustrate how this guidance is used in `bdqtest:` to relate the set of terms used to define a `Validation`.
-The `DataQualityReports` (tan here) concepts in the diagram illustrate how a `ValidationResponse` in a `DataQualityReport` can be related to a `Validation` and its `Specification`.
+The `Data Quality Needs` (blue here; `Need Concept`) and Data Quality Solutions (green here; `Solutions Concept`) concepts in this diagram illustrate how this guidance is used in `bdqtest:` to relate the set of terms used to define a `Validation`.
+The `Data Quality Reports` (tan here; `Report Concept`) concepts in the diagram illustrate how a `Validation Response` in a `Data Quality Report` can be related to a `Validation` and its `Specification`.
 The minimal use of rdfs:range and other global axioms in `bdqffdq:` aligns with best practices for ontologies intended for reuse, integration, and extension.
 This approach trades strict, machine-enforceable validation and inference for flexibility, extensibility, and a low barrier to adoption.
 The normative guidance in this document mitigates the risk of inconsistent usage that is allowed by the open world design of `bdqffdq:`.

 This section describes normative expectations for the use of object and datatype properties to related instances of `bdqffdq:` classes in their intended ways given the open world limited use of domains, ranges, and other axioms in the [Biodiversity Data Quality Fitness For Use Framework (Ontology)](../../../vocabulary/bdqffdq.owl) ontology.
 This guidance builds on the normative definitions of `bdqffdq:` object properties and datatype properties to describe how `bdqffdq:` terms can be composed in a useful and consistent way.